Devin Kennedy

 About me

-I'm a graduate student in Computer Science at Cornell University.
-My areas of interest include computer vision, computer graphics, and algorithms.
+I work as a software engineer at Google, Inc. (disclaimer: opinions expressed and information presented on this website are entirely my own and in no way represent my employer).
+I was formerly a student in Computer Science at Cornell University.
+My areas of interest include computer vision, computer graphics, distributed computing, and network engineering.
 I've been involved with some research conducted in conjunction the department of Radiology at Weill Cornell Medical College.
-I'm currently TAing CS5540, which provides an introduction to analysis of clinical data.

 In the past, I have spent some summers interning at Google, working most recently with the Google Reader team.

-You can check me out on facebook, flickr, google reader, or twitter.
+You can check me out on google+, flickr, google reader, or twitter.

 Blog